Eugeniusz Zak: Work

 His cubelike houses and masses of rocks were always composed with a decorative rhythm.
-Their refined combinations of broken colors and reserved expression distinguish these paintings.
-They enter an interesting dialogue with achievements of certain representatives of the German New Objectivity, and also some of the Italians from the Valori Plastici group, though by no means is it possible to speak here of direct influences.
+These works were often identified by the use of combining broken colors and a reserved expression.
+They are often compared with achievements of certain representatives of the German New Objectivity, and some of the Italians from the Valori Plastici group, though by no means is it possible to speak here of direct influences.

 Around 1917-1920 social outsiders, the nostalgic loners who spend their lives in saloons or interiors with scanty furniture, replaced the earlier fishermen and their families, sailors, and merchants.
 Here we have a clear connection with the "miserable" trend of the young Pablo Picasso, such as his Saltimbanques of the blue period.
 At the same time, these sad themes are counterbalanced by representations of happy families in various configurations: a mother playing with a smiling child, a family playing with a puppet-theatre, etc. The paintings from his last period gain more light and life, while the artist does not eschew dissonances.
 Contours dissolve on the edges of bordering color areas and spot-lighting melts the surfaces of stylized forms.

 Żak's repertoire of forms may not be rich, but it is characteristic enough due to make his works immediately recognizable.
 His style inspired many Polish artists gathered around "Rhythm", a group which co-created a Polish version of Art Deco.
 The important feature of Żak's grammar of forms was his treatment of the human silhouette, which the painter endowed with elongated proportions that had little in common with those of the real models, a mannerist over-emphasis on contrapposto, and dance-like postures usually ascribed to marionettes or dummies rather than to people.

 His late paintings seemed to open a new chapter in his oeuvre: he now began to draw on the color and painterly effects of the Impressionists (primarily those of Renoir) once so much despised by him.